ActiveInferenceInstitute/Symposium/outputs/2025_symposium/Mario_Martinez-Saito/Mario_Martinez-Saito_curriculum.md

 ---

-I notice that several key fields in the participant profile are empty.
-To create a truly personalized and effective curriculum for Mario Martinez-Saito, I'll need some additional information:
+I notice that the background, current Active Inference application, learning needs, challenges, and value sought sections are empty.
+To create a truly personalized curriculum, I'll need information about Mario Martinez-Saito in these areas:

-Could you please provide details about:
+Could you please provide:

 1. **Background:**
-- Academic/professional background
+- Educational/professional background
 - Current field of work/study
 - Mathematical/programming proficiency
 - Prior exposure to related concepts (e.g., Bayesian inference, information theory)

 2. **Current Active Inference Application:**
+- How they currently use or plan to use Active Inference
-- Specific domain/problem they're working on
+- Specific domain or problem space
-- Current level of Active Inference implementation
+- Current projects or research interests
-- Tools/frameworks they're currently using

 3. **Learning Needs:**
-- Specific aspects of Active Inference they want to master
+- Specific skills they want to develop
+- Knowledge gaps they've identified
-- Immediate learning priorities
+- Time availability for learning
-- Long-term learning goals
+- Preferred learning methods

 4. **Challenges:**
-- Current obstacles in understanding/implementing Active Inference
+- Current obstacles in understanding/applying Active Inference
 - Technical or conceptual difficulties
 - Resource or time constraints

-5. **Pragmatic Value Sought:**
+5. **Pragmatic/Epistemic Value Sought:**
 - Practical outcomes they hope to achieve
-- Specific problems they want to solve
-- Implementation goals

-6. **Epistemic Value Sought:**
 - Theoretical understanding they wish to develop
-- Research interests
-- Areas of deeper exploration
+- Long-term goals in the field

 Once you provide these details, I can design a highly personalized curriculum that:
+- Matches their current knowledge level
+- Addresses specific gaps and challenges
-- Aligns with their specific background and needs
+- Aligns with their learning style and goals
-- Addresses their unique challenges
-- Builds on their existing knowledge
-- Focuses on their areas of interest
-- Provides relevant practical applications
+- Provides relevant examples from their domain
-- Sets realistic timelines and milestones
+- Sets realistic timelines based on their availability
+- Recommends appropriate resources and tools

-Would you please share these additional details about Mario?
+Would you please share these details about Mario so I can create a targeted learning plan?